GiovanniBurbi/e-shop/README.md

  # eShop App
 > Advanced programming techniques Project using BDD, Docker, MongoDB, Swing and CI.

-## Prerequisite
+## Prerequisites
-In the development of this project has been used this tools and related versions:
+In the development of this project has been used these tools and related versions:
  * Java (>=8)
  * Maven (3.8.2)
  * Docker (20.10.8)